IBM/aspera-cli/docs/README.erb.md

 For a list of SSH client options, refer to the Ruby documentation of [Net::SSH](http://net-ssh.github.io/net-ssh/Net/SSH.html#method-c-start).

-Some of the 50 available SSH options:
+Among the 50 available SSH options:

 - `verbose`
 - `use_agent`
 - `passphrase`

-By default the SSH library will check if a local `ssh-agent` is running.
+By default, the SSH library will check if a local `ssh-agent` is running.

 On Linux, if you get an error message such as: